flopezco12/Project_2_COVID/README.md

 - Provides statistics on cases, deaths, and vaccinations.
 - Visualizes data through charts and graphs.

-## Technologies  and Languagaes Used
+## Technologies and Languages Used
 - ETL
 - JavaScripts
 - Python